baijieyun/ISBI-2025-FUGC-Source-Code/README.md

 This repository provides the **complete, browsable source code, trained models, and documentation** for the **Top-10 award-winning methods** from the **Fetal Ultrasound Grand Challenge (FUGC) at ISBI 2025**.
 The challenge focuses on **semi-supervised cervical segmentation in transvaginal ultrasound (TVS)** for **preterm birth risk assessment**, where only **50 expert-labeled images** are available for training.

-All implementations are released as **standard Python source files and folders (not ZIP archives)** to ensure **transparency, reproducibility, and long-term maintenance**.

 ---

 ## 🧠 About FUGC 2025